BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 # Roadmap

-ReadyRemit makes existing [Brightwell](https://brightwell.com/) expertise available as a generic cross-border payment service for financial technology companies targeting a variety of use cases.
+ReadyRemit makes existing [Brightwell](https://brightwell.com/) cross-border payment expertise available as a generic remittance service for financial technology companies targeting a variety of use cases.

 ## Versioning